 At EMC’s Massachusetts campus facilities, which account for more than 30 percent of our corporate physical footprint, we have implemented a stringent Stormwater Management System to help protect and maintain the integrity of the surrounding resources.
 At these facilities, we have also implemented an Integrated Pest Management program to minimize and eliminate the use of chemical herbicides, insecticides, and pesticides where possible.
 Through diligent management efforts, we ensure a high quality of storm water runoff from our facilities.
 This minimizes the impact of our operations on natural resources, including groundwater and surface water, and helps ensure that these resources are protected in the future.

-Our total 2013 global water withdrawal was 1,084,053 cubic meters.
-Eighty-two percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
+Our estimated total 2014 global water withdrawal was 1,247,009 cubic meters.
+Seventy-five percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
 The remaining annual corporate water consumption was estimated using a water intensity factor calculated by benchmarking consumption at metered EMC facilities.

 Energy – Water Nexus